wladyDE/tic-tac-toe/README.md

-The project was developed in Java, utilizing SOLID principles and the Factory design pattern.
+A Tic-Tac-Toe game implemented in Java, following SOLID principles, applying the Factory design pattern, and covered with unit tests for reliable behavior.

-# tic-tac-toe